KIHestad/Ctrl-MC/Documents/Hardware Recommendations.md

-# Ctrl-MC // Getting Started
+# Ctrl-MC // Hardware Recommendations

-_document is currently in progress_

-Just writing down stuff that might be useful as the project moves forward.
+_The project is still in development phase, this list is will be changed as the project evolves_

 ## Electronics